-If an extension needs to add new roles, it needs to follow those steps:
+If an extension needs to add new roles, the following steps are required:

-- 1. Create a new Group instance.
-It can be done by providing fixtures or by creating it into the extension init function - 2.
-A a new listener for the GetExtraRoles event that will return the group's name the forms used to edit objects (account, domain, etc.) through the admin panel are composed of tabs.
+- 1. Listen to the GetExtraRoles event that will return the group's name - 2.
+Listen to the GetExtraRolePermissions event that will return the new group's permissions the forms used to edit objects (account, domain, etc.) through the admin panel are composed of tabs.
 You can extend those forms (ie. add new tabs) in a pretty easy way by defining events.